CodeofRahul/Python_Amazon_sales_analysis/README.md

-# Python_Amazon_sales_analysis
+## Python_Amazon_sales_analysis

-In this repository, I have saved my Python_Amazon_sales_analysis NOtebook.
+In this repository, I have saved my Python_Amazon_sales_analysis Notebook.
 To do this Amazon_sales_analysis, I have done end to end process.
 - First, I have downloaded this dataset from Kaggle and then loaded the dataset in colab notebook.
 - I have cleaned the dataset to run proper analysis.
 - I have done EDA.